Tue. Nov 5th, 2024

 Then everything went to crap in 2017.
 He got fired.
 The team rebuilt with mixed results in the seven years since.
 Mastroeni got back into coaching, first as an assistant with Houston.
 He moved to Salt Lake in 2021 and was named interim when Freddy Juarez left that season.
 He led the team to the playoffs, two poop-house playoff wins, and has been the permanent coach since.

 He was 3-6 in the RMC as a player for Colorado and 1-2 as their coach.
 He got fired with just one leg played so far in 2017, so I don’t count that year.
-He’s 3-0 with RSL, so 7-8 all time.
+He’s 3-0 with RSL going into 2024, so 7-8 all time.

 Ironically, his only goal in the RMC was an own goal in 2007.
 Take that goal away, and Colorado retains the trophy that year to start the rivalry off 3-0.